 This week we feature Shade Sails in and around Bacchus Marsh in regional Victoria’s Moorabool Shire.

-Bacchus Marsh is a fast growing city between Melbourne and Ballarat on the Western Highway located along the valley of the Lerderberg and Werribee rivers.
+Bacchus Marsh is a fast growing city between Melbourne and Ballarat on the Western Highway located along the valley of the Lerderderg and Werribee rivers.
 The fertile soil crops makes Bacchus Marsh a good location for crops and light industry.
 The area frequently gets hot and dry and is ideal for shade sails.

 There is a large collection of Shade Sails in the area between the railway line and Grant and Labiliere Streets.